Neyghyw/hexlet-git/PEOPLE.md

 Bang bang bang
 HI HEXLET

-bug1
+feature3
-bug2
+feature2
-bug3
+feature1
-a lot of more BUUUUGS!
+a lot of more FEATURES!